tomarks/eze-geo/README.md

 ### Goals

-Develop a web-based file and folder explorer with the following features (use the wireframe below as the app’s UI layout).
+Develop a web-based file and folder explorer with the following features.

 - Display a file directory tree view to navigate within your file and folder system.
 - Display a breadcrumb trail with links to parent or grandparent folders.